Convert OnlineConvertOnline

 Links

-Follow these steps to convert given length from the units of Inches (US survey) to the units of Links.
+Follow these steps to convert given Inches (US survey) value from Inches (US survey) units to Links units.

 1. Enter the input Inches (US survey) value in the text field.

-2. The calculator converts the given Inches (US survey) into Links in realtime ⌚ using the conversion formula, and displays under the Links label.
-You do not need to click any button.
-If the input changes, Links value is re-calculated, just like that.
+2. The given Inches (US survey) is converted to Links in realtime ⌚ using the formula, and displayed under the Links label.

 3. You may copy the resulting Links value using the Copy button.

-The formula to convert given length from Inches (US survey) to Links is:
+To convert given length from Inches (US survey) to Links, use the following formula.

 Calculation